 In 2014 I returned with Katie to grab my enormous haul of incredible hand dyed delights she made for me.
 For real... it was So.
 Much.
 Yarn.
 I wandered a bit and got to discover Karen and her company Fringe Supply Co with her lovely rosewood hooks and notions for fiber folk.
 That was also the year I met Stephen West and Steven Be, which launched our fiber affair. (more on that later).
 So all in all... another success!

-I had to skip 2015 due to being on location for a shoot so was super excited to return in 2016, even though the event itself somehow seemed a bit smaller.
+I had to skip 2015 due to being on location for a shoot so was super excited to return in 2016.
+I was pleased as punch to discover that so many more crochet oriented classes and vendors were there.
+These were MY people.
 My fiber business was taking off and thriving, I had just launched this blog and was dialing in to go full time and full steam fiber dream chasing so I had a feeling it would be special.
 It was more special than I could have imagined.

 Due to my schedule, I wasn't able to take any classes but was able to see some amazing humans and tear it up in the market.
 I got to spend some time with The ShibaGuyz Shannon & Jason Mullet-Bowlsby in person.
 We had basically become social media besties at that point so being in the same room was just too fun.
 And of course, Jason & I landed in a deep discussion about photo apps.
 I mean, no one was surprised by this.